justinjest/python-essentials/assignments/03IntroToDataEngineering.md

 3. **Combine DataFrames:**
-   - Append the data from the JSOn file to the DataFrame Loaded from the CSV file.
+   - Append the data from the JSON file to the DataFrame Loaded from the CSV file.
    - Print the combined Dataframe

 ### **Task 3: Data Inspection - Using Head, Tail, and Info Methods**